themarquisdesheric/simple-database/LAB.md

-In this first part of the assignment, create a factory module (a module that exports a function that can be called with configuration arguments to create a certain type of return object) that takes the name of an initial directory and returns on object with three asynchronous methods (functions on an obect) that are the start of a very simplistic database.
+In this first part of the assignment, create a factory module (a module that exports a function that can be called with configuration arguments to create a certain type of return object) that takes the name of an initial directory and returns an object with three asynchronous methods (functions on an obect) that are the start of a very simplistic database.

 Use json as a file format to store (serialized and deserialized) javascript objects.